GirlsCodeLincoln/MazeRunner/README.md

 # MazeRunner
 A library for controlling a LittleBits Arduino car

-I created this for a [Lincoln Girls Who Code](http://lincolngirlswhocode.com) Club.
+I created this for a [Girls Code Lincoln](https://girlscodelincoln.com) (formerly Lincoln Girls Who Code) Club.
 It provides a simple interface to command a programmable car.

 ## The Car
 ![Car1](car1.jpg)